-Before you install AREDN® firmware on a Ubiquiti 802.11ac device, you must first make sure it is running version 8.7.0 of the standard Ubiquiti AirOS software.
+Before you install AREDN® firmware on a Ubiquiti 802.11ac device, you must first make sure it is running a specific version of the standard Ubiquiti AirOS software.
 This procedure will not work if the device is running any other version.
-Fortunately you can upgrade or downgrade the standard software.
+Fortunately you can upgrade or downgrade the standard Ubiquiti software.

-As described above, it is best to connect your computer to the device using a simple Ethernet switch so that your computer's network interface remains unaffected by reboots on the radio.
+As described in the first paragraphs of this document, it is best to connect your computer to the device using a simple Ethernet switch so that your computer's network interface remains unaffected by reboots on the radio.
 The IP address for a new Ubiquiti device is 192.168.1.20.
 Set the IP address of your computer to 192.168.1.10 and, when the device is powered up, enter 192.168.1.20 in a web browser.
 For a brand new device you'll be asked to select your country and agree to the EULA.
 Then click Continue.
 Next you will be prompted to create a user account and password on the radio.
 You can enter the username admin and the password admin!23 (for example) and then click Save.
+Make a note of this username and password because you will use it in the following steps.